 Why do you think “The Third Man” has become such as classic?

 Because it’s a pretty good picture.
 Why do people see “Casablanca” again and again?
 Because it is so entertaining.
 Now pictures are often so slow.
 Although they go from cut-bang bang-cut, they’re still slow because they don’t get on with the story.
 We’re talking about beautifully well-made pictures here.
 Also, when we started, there were fade-ins and fade-outs to indicate there was another day or another place.
 Film directors must be gentle to the viewer’s eye.
-If your eyes are taken to the bottom right of the screen, the next cut can’t be half at the top end there, unless you want to shock.
-If you look at all these great masters, they’re gentle to the eye: they make sure than when they make a cut, your eye will be taken to the next place on the screen.
+If your eyes are taken to the bottom right of the screen, the next cut can’t be half at the top end there unless you want to shock.
+If you look at all these great masters, they’re gentle to the eye; they make sure that when they make a cut, your eye will be taken to the next place on the screen.
 Now, who the hell cares… I find it very awkward.
-Let’s not forget that movies are a visual art.
+Let’s not forget that movies are visual art.

-How do you look back to your experiences as first assistant director to other filmmakers?
+How do you look back to your experiences as a first assistant director to other filmmakers?